goinnn/django-smart-extends/README.rst

 This application is useful when you want to overwrite a template of a application in your project.
 Currently this in Django produce infinite recursion

 This is an example with django.contrib.admin app, but django-smart-extends works with any application, **this is not only to the admin site**.
-This is very useful if you use reusable django apps or some django CMS.
+This is very useful if you use reusable django apps or any CMS implemented in django.

 If you set OVERWRITE_EXTENDS = True